| The war lords palace

 Not if the djinn takes us.

-as he settled down opposite the house to resume his watch.
-The
+down opposite the house to resume his watch.
+The way she stood

-way she stood up to that big prick!
-He grinned at the
+up to that big prick!
+He grinned at the unintentional pun.

-unintentional pun.
-She has more balls than the rest of
+She has bigger balls than the rest of them put together.

 And with that happy thought, he closed his eyes and got some